When you wanna keep your home comfortable all year long, you want the biggest heating and cooling unit possible, right?

 Every installation has to be permitted and inspected.
 Unfortunately, a LOT of companies don’t take the steps they need to get this done.
 Remember when we mentioned heat load calculation?
 Your installer should submit that in order to get the actual permit for the installation.
 Not only that, but once your new equipment is installed, they need to schedule a 3rd party to inspect it to make sure everything is safe for your family.

-Not only is it a matter of safety, but if you hire an install company that doesn’t pull the proper permits, you could even have trouble selling your home one day!
+Not only is it a matter of safety, but if you hire an installation company that doesn’t pull the proper permits, you could even have trouble selling your home one day!
 Don’t settle for companies that cut corners.
-When you call Morris-Jenkins, we make sure everything is done the RIGHT way, even if it’s not the easy way.
+When you call Morris-Jenkins, we make sure everything is done the RIGHT way, and we’ll make sure it’s the RIGHT HVAC system, even if it’s not the easy way.

 When you’re ready to replace your heating and cooling system, Morris-Jenkins has a team of talented and friendly installers who always do things the right way, not the easy way!
 They use the proper software to calculate which unit to install for your home—one that’s not too big, not too small, but just right!